 During each annual open enrollment period, you will be given the opportunity to select your coverage for the upcoming Plan Year.
-If you do not elect to change your selection from the previous year, the University assumes that you want to continue under the same options, and you will keep your prior year's medical and/or dental elections.
-However, you will not receive benefits under either the Medical Expense Account or the Dependent Care Expense Account.
 Generally, federal law prohibits changes to your coverage election during the Plan Year.
-However, you may make a change to your election if you have a "change in status" (as described below) and the elections, you must notify the University within 30 days of the change in status and provide any proof of the change as may be required by the University.
+However, you may make a change to your election if you have a "change in status" (as described below) and the election change is on account of and consistent with the change in status.
+To change your coverage elections, you must notify the University within 30 days of the change in status and provide any proof of the change as may be required by the University.